-- If you are selling on Amazon in Japan and using the default Amazon setup, you will lose up to 4% of your sales in foreign exchange fees when using their Amazon Global Seller Program if you supply a GBP denominated bank account in the UK for your Japanese sales.
+- If you are selling on Amazon in Australia and using the default Amazon setup, you will lose up to 4% of your sales in foreign exchange fees when using their Amazon Global Seller Program if you supply a GBP denominated bank account in the UK for your AUD sales.

 - If you are using eBay, your items will appear more expensive than their listed price for international buyers (due to Paypal’s high currency exchange fees, even if you transfer money from Paypal account to your Transferwise account).

 - If you use a UK bank to exchange overseas funds to domestic currency, it may cost you up to 4% of the lump sum (unless you have a multi foreign currency account set up).